 The Sacrament of Baptism “is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn…we become members of Christ, are incorporated into the Church and made sharers in her mission” –Catechism of the Catholic Church 1213

-Infant Baptisms are held by appointment.
-In order to have your child baptized, the parents must attend a parent meeting.
-Please contact the parish office at 615-794-4004.
+Infant Baptisms are held on the second weekend of the month.
+In order to have your child baptized, the parents must attend a class.

 The Sacrament of Reconciliation offers us the opportunity to repair our relationship with God when we damage it with sin.
 The grace offered through this post-baptismal Sacrament of Healing enables us to receive the graces of other sacraments by restoring us to a “state of grace.”